Panasonic eneloop Rechargeable Batteries

 I use small, portable solar panels to recharge my radios and solar battery packs.
 The solar panels recharge the batteries installed in the radios.
 In an extended power outage, the solar panels can provide power during the day, and the batteries can provide power at night.
 Panasonic recommends using a Panasonic eneloop battery charger.

 I use and recommend Panasonic eneloop rechargeable batteries for everyday use and emergency use.
+Go green, protect the environment, and reduce waste with these batteries.

 Note: Also see my blog posts on the Kaito KA360 AM/FM/weather emergency solar radio and the Cobra CXT545 28-Mile Two-Way Radio.